lengfeld/subpatch/website/exp/comparison.md

   checked out.
 It does not sit at the top level of the superproject.

+## Issues with the existing solutions

+TODO This section should explain that all existing solutions do not fullfill all of the requirements listed in the previous page (and therefore I created subpatch), e.g. repo does not fullfill R1

+TODO this section should also describe all the pitfalls of the existing solutions as a reference for that can go wrong. (or maybe this should go into the learnings sections)

 ## Even more multi repository management tools

 Apart from the above already mentioned tools there exits a long list of other